jonathonmarks770/jonathonmarks770/README.md

 - 👋 Hi, I’m @jonathonmarks770
 - 👀 I’m interested in ...
 Full stack web development
 - 🌱 I’m currently learning ... the basics of HTML, CSS, and Javascript
-- 💞️ I’m looking to collaborate on ... nothing at the moment but in the future maybe an educational app
+- 💞️ I’m looking to collaborate on ...
+Lessons featured on the Odin Project
 - 📫 How to reach me ... send me a message on github or the discord server
 - 😄 Pronouns: ...
 He/Him/His
 - ⚡ Fun fact: ...
 I'm a middle school science teacher